HewlettPackard/oneview-ansible-collection/README.md

 #### Logout from Session

+Ansible SDK handles OneView session in two different way

-New sessionID will be generated for each task run from Ansible collection SDK if a sessionID is not passed as param to task.
-And the session will be logged out once task is done.
+1. By default OneView session will be logged out when each task run from Ansible collection SDK.
+In this case always new session gets created whenever any task invoked from the SDK

+2. One can run multiple tasks using same session.
+In this case first one needs to use task to get a session id and then use the same session id for all the subsequent tasks.
+At the end, logout task need to be invoked to delete that specific session

-For example, In the below task, session will be logged out once it is done.
+Scenario 1: In the below task, session will be logged out once it is done.
+So if we run multiple tasks then in no condition multiple sessions remain active.

 ```yaml
 - name: Create a Fibre Channel Network